 Woodland Birds, Pacific Northwest

-The kinglet, despite their small size, survive and thrive even in temperatures that may dip to minus 20 c.
+The kinglet, despite their small size, survives and thrive even in temperatures that may dip to minus 20 c.

 Side by side, the two species of North American kinglet are easy to distinguish.
 The Golden Crowned Kinglet has the bold black and white striped facial pattern and gold crown patch.
 The ruby crowned kinglet has a plain facial pattern, bold eye ring and a red crown patch that is often only visible when it is excited.